Frequently Asked Questions

 How much will the project cost and how is it being funded?

-The project cost is $100 million dollars and is being funded largely with philanthropic contributions from generous community donors.
-In early phases of fundraising, seven major gifts have resulted in $35 million toward the goal.
+The project cost is $110 million dollars and is being funded largely with philanthropic contributions from generous community donors.

 How can I contribute to the project?

-For information about contributing to this significant civic effort, please contact Kathryn Morelli, Vice President for Development for the Golden Gate National Parks Conservancy, at
+For information about contributing to this significant civic effort, please contact Joy Shigaki, Director of Campaign and Fundraising Initiatives for the Golden Gate National Parks Conservancy, at

 email@example.com or (415) 561-3050.